Insta360Develop/Android-SDK/README.md

 ## **Preparation Work**

+* For specific dependency configuration, please refer to the Demo in the SDK package.

 * Add the Maven repository to the build file (the `build.gradle` file in the project root):

 ```groovy